 Utica, however, has approximately 62,235 residents with:

 - 30% of the individuals living in poverty

 - 47% of the children below 18 years old living in poverty

 - 72% of the African American children living in poverty

 Based upon the A.L.I.C.E.
-Report (Asset Limited, Income Constrained, Employed), done by Rutgers University, Utica also has 23,828 working poor households.
+Report (Asset Limited, Income Constrained, Employed) done by Rutgers University, Utica also has 23,828 working poor households.
 When considering housing affordability, job opportunities, and community resources, in addition to the 30% poverty rate, another 32% of the families struggle to afford basic needs.
 Utica rises to 62% of the residents financially unstable.

 When Governor Cuomo’s new ESPRI was launched, the Utica ESPRI CORE Team and Steering Committee Leaders decided that additional data needed to be collected from the voices of poverty.
 The CNA data would be built upon.
-The end project identified for Phase II of ESPRI would include the community voices that struggle every day to overcome the barriers of poverty.
+The end project identified for Phase II of ESPRI would include the community voices that struggle daily to overcome the barriers of poverty.